-UHC is opening its first Residence Hall in 2018.
+UHC opened its first Residence Hall in 2018.
 Living on campus at UHC is affordable and convenient.
 All UHC first-year students living beyond a 50-mile radius from campus are required to live on campus.
 There are many benefits of living on campus, including higher GPAs, higher graduation rates, and being an active part of our community.
 As an on-campus resident, you will enjoy amenities of the new facility, including a gym that is free to residents, experience being a part of a smaller campus community and fostering greater friendships and student interaction beyond the classroom.

 UHC’s housing facility is co-ed and is available to all students and all majors.
 Fifty beds have been reserved for existing students, so hurry and apply today!

 Move-in day will be here before you know it!
 Once the housing application is complete, you can search for roommates leading up to room assignments in March and April.
 Check your mailbox and emails for details.

 Room assignments are based on the date both the housing application form and the housing